-In our experiments, we investigate two alternative paths to integrate PRF signals with deep language models: text-based and vector-based.
+Our experiments investigate two alternative paths to integrate PRF signals with deep language models: text-based and vector-based.
 The \emph{text-based PRF} approach is an obvious direction as the concatenation of the query text and the PRF passages text is used as the new formulated query to feed into the deep language model (e.g., BERT).
-However, this approach has two major impediments: (i) the lengthy concatenated text would often exceed the allowed input size (input vector length) of these deep language models~\cite{yang2019simple,ding2020cogltx} and (ii) it is computationally expensive or infeasible as it requires additional deep language model inferences at query time~\cite{jiao2020tinybert,liu2020fastbert}.
-To solve the first challenge, we propose three different text handling methods to generate text augmentations from the full concatenated text such that each of the augmentations is within the length limit of the deep language models.
-Because we split the concatenated text into augmentations, we also propose three different score aggregation methods (Average, Borda, and Max) to aggregate the scores from each augmentation to calculate the final scores for each passage.
+However, this approach has two significant impediments: (i) the lengthy concatenated text would often exceed the allowed input size (input vector length) of these deep language models~\cite{yang2019simple,ding2020cogltx} and (ii) it is computationally expensive or infeasible as it requires additional deep language model inferences at query time~\cite{jiao2020tinybert,liu2020fastbert}.
+To solve the first challenge, we propose three different text handling methods to generate text partitions from the full concatenated text such that each of the partitions is within the length limit of the deep language models.
+Furthermore, because we split the concatenated text into partitions, we also propose three different score aggregation methods (Average, Borda, and Max) to aggregate the scores from each partition to calculate the final scores for each passage.

 To address the computational complexity challenge, we use model pre-generated embeddings to represent text~\cite{khattab2020colbert,zhan2020repbert,xiong2020approximate,ding2020rocketqa}.
-Query latency is, therefore, reduced to the time of generating the query embeddings because the passages embeddings are pre-generated.
+Query latency is reduced to the time of generating the query embeddings because the passages embeddings are pre-generated.
 In the context of PRF, we further utilise these pre-generated passages embeddings to efficiently integrate the relevance signals while eliminating the input size limit of deep language models, which we refer to as \emph{vector-based PRF} approach.
-In this approach, each feedback passage is pre-generated as embeddings (vectors).
+Each feedback passage is pre-generated as embeddings (vectors) in this approach.
 We adopt two different vector fusion methods (Average and Rocchio) to integrate the feedback vectors into the query vectors.
-The Rocchio method has two parameters: the query vector weight and feedback passage vector weight.
+The Rocchio method has two parameters: the query vector and the feedback passage vector weights.
 We empirically investigate the influence of query and feedback passages through weighting within the Rocchio PRF approach.